Kentico/xperience-training-13/.github/ISSUE_TEMPLATE/bug_report.md

 ### Test environment

- - Platform/OS: [e.g. .NET Core 2.1, iOS]
+ - Platform/OS: [e.g. .NET Core 3.1, iOS, Windows]
- - Browser [e.g. chrome, safari]
+ - Browser [e.g. Chrome, Safari, Edge Chromium, Edge]
- - Version [e.g. 22]
+ - Version [e.g. 81]

 ### Additional context

 Add any other context about the problem here.
+If you found an issue where a similar bug has been reported, add a link here.

 ### Screenshots

-Add links to screenshots, if possible.
+Add links to screenshots, if you deem it appropriate.